LUSHDigital/lush-codejam/Team2/README.md

 Place the project inside the www folder of your WAMP server and make sure the server is running.

-Open up web browers and type http://localhost/Team2/Bath%20Bomb%20Selector/
+Open up a web browser and type http://localhost/Team2/Bath%20Bomb%20Selector/

 You will be presented with three different bath bombs which represent different scents - from left to right; Fresh, Honey, Sweet.